fedora-infra/fedocal/doc/usage.rst

 - ``calendar name``: the name of the calendar as used in the link and as title for this calendar.

+- ``calendar contact``: an address email that will be publish as contact point for this calendar.
+This is not linked to :ref:`reminders` but it is more aimed at providing an email to people wanted to obtain information about a specific calendar.

 - ``calendar description``: a short description of what the calendar is used for.
   This description will also show up on the page of the calendar and should thus not be too long.